ImageMagick/Usage-Markdown/compose/index.md

 #### Outside-Overlay Control {#outside-overlay}

-As of IM v6.5.3-4 the ability to control if a composition method will effect also areas outside the area overlaid was made user controlable by [Defining](../basics/#define) "`compose:outside-overlay`".
+As of IM v6.5.3-4 the ability to control if a composition method will affect also areas outside the area overlaid was made user-controlable by [Defining](../basics/#define) "`compose:outside-overlay`".
-It is 'on' by default but you can turn it off by setting it's value to "`false`".
+It is 'on' by default but you can turn it off by setting its value to "`false`".
 For example, here is an equivalent to the [Copy Composition Method](#copy) but using the more traditional [Src Composition Method](#src)..

 ~~~